-- approval of a resolution proposed by the Issuer given by way of electronic consents communicated through the electronic communications systems of the relevant clearing system(s) in accordance with their operating rules and procedures by or on behalf of the holders of not less than 75 per cent. in nominal amount of the Notes outstanding (an "Electronic Consent" as defined in the Fiscal Agency Agreement) shall, for all purposes (including matters that would otherwise require an Extraordinary Resolution to be passed at a meeting for which a special quorum was satisfied), take effect as an Extraordinary Resolution passed at a meeting of Noteholders duly convened and held, and shall be binding on all whether or not they participated in such Electronic Consent; and - (b) where Electronic Consent is not being sought, for the purpose of determining whether a Written Resolution (as defined in the Fiscal Agency Agreement) has been validly passed, the Issuer shall be entitled to rely on consent or instructions given in writing directly to the Issuer by (a) accountholders in the clearing system with entitlements to such Global Note Certificate and/or, where (b) the accountholders hold any such entitlement on behalf of another person, on written consent from or written instruction by the person identified by that accountholder as the person for whom such entitlement is held.
+- (a) approval of a resolution proposed by the Issuer given by way of electronic consents communicated through the electronic communications systems of the relevant clearing system(s) in accordance with their operating rules and procedures by or on behalf of the holders of not less than 75 per cent. in nominal amount of the Notes outstanding (an "Electronic Consent" as defined in the Agency Agreement) shall, for all purposes (including matters that would otherwise require an Extraordinary Resolution to be passed at a meeting for which a special quorum was satisfied), take effect as an Extraordinary Resolution passed at a meeting of Noteholders duly convened and held, and shall be binding on all whether or not they participated in such Electronic Consent; and - (b) where Electronic Consent is not being sought, for the purpose of determining whether a Written Resolution (as defined in the Agency Agreement) has been validly passed, the Issuer shall be entitled to rely on consent or instructions given in writing directly to the Issuer by (a) accountholders in the clearing system with entitlements to such Global Note Certificate and/or, where (b) the accountholders hold any such entitlement on behalf of another person, on written consent from or written instruction by the person identified by that accountholder as the person for whom such entitlement is held.
 For the purpose of establishing the entitlement to give any such consent or instruction, the Issuer shall be entitled to rely on any certificate or other document issued by, in the case of (a) above, Euroclear, Clearstream, Luxembourg or any other relevant alternative clearing system (the "relevant clearing system") and, in the case of (b) above, the relevant clearing system and the accountholder identified by the relevant clearing system for the purposes of (b) above.
 Any resolution passed in such manner shall be binding on all Noteholders, even if the relevant consent or instruction proves to be defective.
 Any such certificate or other document shall, in the absence of manifest error, be conclusive and binding for all purposes.
 Any such certificate or other document may comprise any form of statement or print out of electronic records provided by the relevant clearing system (including Euroclear's EUCLID or Clearstream, Luxembourg's CreationOnline system) in accordance with its usual procedures and in which the accountholder of a particular principal or nominal amount of the Notes is clearly identified together with the amount of such holding.
 The Issuer shall not be liable to any person by reason of having accepted as valid or not having rejected any certificate or other document to such effect purporting to be issued by any such person and subsequently found to be forged or not authentic.

-USE OF PROCEEDS
+USE AND ESTIMATED NET AMOUNT OF PROCEEDS

-The Issuer will use the net proceeds from the issue of the Notes for (i) partial prepayment of financial indebtedness of the Issuer under the EPIF Facilities Agreement, (ii) on-lending to EPE for repayment of financial indebtedness under the existing bonds of EPE and (iii) general corporate purposes.
+The net proceeds from the issue of the Notes (i.e. after deduction of commissions, fees and estimated expenses) is expected to be approximately EUR 497,200,000.
+The Issuer will use such net proceeds for (i) partial prepayment of financial indebtedness of the Issuer under the EPIF Facilities Agreements, (ii) on-lending to EPE for repayment of financial indebtedness under the existing bonds of EPE, (iii) distribution of dividends by the Issuer to its shareholders to the extent permitted by Condition 3(b) (Financial Covenant), and (iv) general corporate purposes.